^

 • beans, peas, lentils.

-Throughout the period of breastfeeding it is better to give up sweets, chocolate, canned foods, carbonated and soluble drinks, ice cream, shop sauces and ketchups, fast food and semi-finished products.
+Throughout the entire period of breastfeeding, it is better to avoid sweets, chocolate, canned foods, carbonated and instant drinks, ice cream, store-bought sauces and ketchups, fast food and semi-finished products.

-As an example, we give a sample menu for a breastfeeding diet:
+As an example, we provide a sample menu for a breastfeeding diet:

-• We have breakfast with yoghurt (without additives) with biscuits, or with a handful of walnuts.
+• For breakfast we have yogurt (without additives) with biscuits or a handful of walnuts.

-• For the second breakfast, a cottage cheese casserole with green tea will do.
+• For a second breakfast, a cottage cheese casserole with green tea is suitable.

-• We dine with a light soup-mash, a piece of fish with a vegetable garnish.
+• We have lunch with a light cream soup, a piece of fish with a vegetable side dish.

-• For a snack - kefir, banana or apple.
+• For an afternoon snack – kefir, banana or apple.

-• We dine with stewed vegetables, or pasta, or porridge.
+• We have stewed vegetables, pasta, or porridge for dinner.

-At night, it is desirable to drink a sour milk product - kefir, ryazhenka, yogurt.
+It is advisable to drink some fermented milk product at night – kefir, fermented baked milk, yogurt.

-You can change the menu at your discretion using the allowed products from the list.
-The main thing is not to allow overeating.
-If you want something from the "forbidden" list - you can eat, but very little.
-And do not forget to follow the reaction of the baby.
+The menu can be changed at your discretion, using the permitted products from the list.
+The main thing is to avoid overeating.
+If you want something from the "forbidden" list, you can eat it, but just a little.
+And do not forget to monitor the baby's reaction.

-Despite the impressive list of prohibited products, you can combine your diet so that all dishes in it will be tasty and useful.
-The main thing is to include imagination during cooking.
+Despite the impressive list of prohibited products, you can combine your diet so that all the dishes in it will be both tasty and healthy.
+The main thing is to include imagination when cooking.

 Ingredients: